AMRC-FactoryPlus/documentation/docs/framework-components/specification.md

 ## Interface Requirements

-Factory+ components should provide a Sparkplug interface and a HTTP interface where appropriate.
+Factory+ components **SHOULD** provide a Sparkplug interface and a HTTP interface where appropriate.

 The Sparkplug interface allows components to:
 - Register themselves with the Directory component, enabling clients to discover and interact with the components.